gordonmurray/apache_flink_paimon_and_seatunnel/README.md

-# apache_flink_paimon_and_seatunnel
+# Apache Flink, Paimon and SeaTunnel

-Trying out Apache Flink with Apache Paimon and Apache SeaTunnel
+Seeing if Seatunnel can read data stored in s3 created using Flink and Paimon